 the God who is our salvation.

-20 Our God is to us a God of deliverance.
+20 Our God is a God of deliverance.

-21 But God will strike through the head of his enemies,
+21 But God will strike through the heads of his enemies,

 22 The Lord said, “I will bring you back from Bashan,